 Be advised that Korean cosmetics purchased by foreigners at Dongwha cannot be picked up from the airport, but must be taken with you at the time of purchase and then shown to customs upon departure.
 The VIP system includes a Silver Card for online members with a purchase record of more than $200 USD and a Gold Card for customers with a purchase record of more than $5,000 USD after membership.

 Directions: Level 1 of Gwanghwamun (Dongwha) Building outside exit 6 of Gwanghwamun Station (line 5).
-Seoul For more information, visit dutyfree24.com or call 02-399-3000
+Seoul For more information, click here or call 02-399-3000

 For those that run out of time and miss out on duty free shopping, do not fear.
 Incheon International Airport is one of the largest and busiest in the world, with shopping spots to rival Hong Kong International Airport and Narita in Tokyo.
 In fact, many travelers choose to stop over at Incheon just so they can shop inside the airport!
 You can also use your VIP cards in the AK, Lotte and Shilla duty free stores here, although the product range is limited to cosmetics and gifts.
-International retailers include the usuals – Chanel, Hermes, Burberry and Gucci to name a few. airport.kr/eng/enjoy
+International retailers include the usuals – Chanel, Hermes, Burberry and Gucci to name a few.
+You can find more information on the brands available here.

 Guess what?
 Even if you don’t shop in these duty free outlets, you can still save 7% on all your purchases and get your money back at the airport!
 Just take your receipts to the tax free lounge in all department stores, and you will be asked to fill in a form which you must then show to customs along with your products at the airport.
 You will then get the equivalent of 7% back on all your purchases in cash at the booth located near the departure gates at the airport.